mna/starlark-go/doc/nenu-001-defer-catch.md

 ### Static storage of catch and defer blocks

-A strictly static approach to this problem cannot be efficient - every jump/return opcode would need to check if it is entering such a block, exiting it, and exiting the parent scope.
+A strictly static approach (without any new opcode) to this problem cannot be efficient - every jump/return opcode would need to check if it is entering such a block, exiting it, and exiting the parent scope.
 This means looping over those defer/catch blocks (or indexing them in a mapping of address to block, but even then the lookups need to be done constantly).
 This is a lot of overhead to add to a number of general opcodes, which would undoubtedly lead to slowdowns in performance (not verified).

 ### Insert deferred instructions in all exit paths